base-org/pessimism/docs/architecture/etl.markdown

 * `DataType` - The output data type of the component node.
 This is used for data serialization/deserialization by both the ETL and Risk Engine subsystems.
 * `ProcessType` - The type of component being invoked (_e.g.
 Oracle_).
-* `ComponentConstructor` - Constructor function used to create unique component instances.
-All components must implement the `Component` interface.
+* `ProcessConstructor` - Constructor function used to create unique component instances.
+All components must implement the `Process` interface.
 * `Dependencies` - Ordered slice of data register dependencies that are necessary for the component to operate.
 For example, a component that requires a geth block would have a dependency list of `[geth.block]`.
 This dependency list is used to ensure that the ETL can properly construct a component graph that satisfies all component dependencies.

 ## Addressing